wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 Download and install from [http://postgresapp.com/](http://postgresapp.com/)

-If you have successfully configured zsh and sublime, the following command should work.
+If you have successfully configured zsh and atom, the following command should work.

 ```
-subl ~/.zshrc
+atom ~/.zshrc
 ```

-Your sublime editor will popup with configuration settings, at the bottom of the file append
+Your atom editor will popup with configuration settings, at the bottom of the file append

 ```
 export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.5/bin